A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

-To conclude, the data economy is characterized by a highly heterogeneous landscape of incentives for various stakeholders, which may have mixed roles, different levels of market power, and conflicting interests.
-This motivates our proposal for a granular rather than broad approaches to the data attribution problem, in which the intrinsic, financial and social incentives of specific stakeholders would be considered on a case-by-case basis.
+To conclude, the LLM data ecosystem is characterized by a heterogeneous landscape of incentives for various stakeholders, which may have different and even conflicting interests, mixed roles, and unequal market power.